And How to Make Your Business a Top Angel Investment

 Choose between organizing as a corporation, an S-corp, or a Limited Liability Corporation.
 They differ in cost and level of liability protection, but they all function equally when it comes to separating your business from your personal identity.

 Your business will need its own address, phone number, email address, and website.
-The address should not be your home address.
 The best option is an actual, physical location separate from your own.

 The phone number should be a toll-free number, and it needs to be listed in all the directories under the business name.
 As for email address, it should have the same URL as the website, and not be from a free service.
 Gmail and Yahoo addresses are not acceptable in this situation.